DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-basic-report-controls/rich-text.md

 * **Clipboard Operations**

-    You can use clipboard operations (Cut, Copy, and Paste) to manipulate with text and images.
+    You can use clipboard operations (Cut, Copy, and Paste) to manipulate text and images.

 * **Hyperlinks**